 This crochet socks pattern tells you how to make different sizes.
 However, you can always customize crochet socks to perfectly fit your feet.
 Check out my guide to fitting crochet socks.

-I am so thrilled with this yarn.
-It’s a self-striping yarn, so you get that great striping look without a billion ends to weave in.
-This is a limited edition yarn and is machine washable with it’s 75% Superwash Merino Wool & 25% Nylon for a great comfortable stretch.
-It’s so soft too, no scratch wool socks here.
-Try out the new limited edition Felici Worsted Weight Yarn today!
+This pattern was originally designed with Felici Yarn from WeCrochet, it's since been discontinued.
+It's a self-striping yarn, so you get that great striping look without a billion ends to weave in.
+This is a limited edition yarn and is machine washable with it's 75% Superwash Merino Wool & 25% Nylon for a great comfortable stretch.
+It's so soft too, no scratch wool socks here.

 The Crochet Hook